tarbari/anturiAPI/docs/planning.md

 - Error events are saved as a separate table
 - When an error occurs the sensor sends an error message with the code and timestamp to the api
-- When the sensor is fixed it sends a message with the code 0 and timestamp to the api
+- Lets also save when the sensor is back to normal
+    - This won't come from the sensor itself, but from the admin panel
+    - But if in the future the sensors are able to fix themselves, this should work as well

 ---